• Skip to primary navigation

 Share a link as a personal Facebook status update.

-Share it as a status update regularly (weekly) on LinkedIn.
+Share a status update regularly (once a day) on LinkedIn.

-Write a long-post on LinkedIn and share the link.
+Write a long-post (blog) on LinkedIn and share the link.

 Read about how to create a blog post on LinkedIn here.